Water Glassing Eggs For Long-Term Storage

 Boiling Water Glassed Eggs

-If you’re going to boil the eggs, make a small hole in the shell because the calcium hydroxide solution seals up the pores of the eggshells.
+If you’re going to boil the eggs, make a small hole in the shell because the calcium hydroxide solution seals the pores of the eggshells.
 Without any way to release the pressure, the egg could explode as it boils.

 Other Preservation Methods